Existential Challenge: Plastic Pollution Treaty Talks Begin - UrduPoint

 Plastic also accounts for around three percent of global emissions, mostly linked to its production from fossil fuels.

-Some countries, including the so-called High Ambition Coalition (HAC) that groups many African, Asian and European nations, want to discuss the entire "lifecycle" of plastics.
+Some countries, including the so-called High Ambition Coalition (HAC), which groups many African, Asian and European nations, want the treaty to address the entire "lifecycle" of plastics.

 That means limiting production, redesigning products for reuse and recycling, and addressing waste.